DR STEPHEN HIGGINS

 I can offer some therapy sessions at a reduced rate depending on your income.
 Your therapy fee includes room and administrative support as well as my supervision costs and unfortunately these cannot be changed.

-DO YOU OFFER SKYPE?
+DO YOU OFFER ONLINE PSYCHOTHERAPY?

 HOW IS YOUR PRACTICE REGULATED?